abraunegg/onedrive/docs/application-security.md

 download_only = "true"
 ```

+> [!IMPORTANT]
-**Important:** Additionally when using 'read_only_auth_scope' you also will need to remove your existing application access consent otherwise old authentication consent will be valid and will be used.
+> Additionally when using 'read_only_auth_scope' you also will need to remove your existing application access consent otherwise old authentication consent will be valid and will be used.
 This will mean the application will technically have the consent to upload data.
 See below on how to remove your prior application consent.

 ## Reviewing your existing application access consent